fbeline/fbeline.github.io/_posts/2019-01-22-spellchecker.md

 ---
-title: Building a Spell Checker
+title: Creating a Spell Checker
 description: Creating a command line Spell Checker application.
 date: 2019-01-22 00:44:00
 ---

-In this article, we will implement a command line Spell Checker in Haskell and cover the basics over how to suggest corrections.
+In this article, we will implement a command line Spell Checker in Haskell and cover the basics concepts over how to suggest corrections.
 We will see that it can be done using different techniques and how those choices critically impact on the suggestion accuracy and performance.

 ## String distance algorithms

-First of all, we need a way to tell how similar one string is from another, for example, using the Levenshtein distance algorithm `cat` and `rat` distance is 1.
+First of all, we need a way to mesure how similar one string is from another, for example, using the Levenshtein distance algorithm `cat` and `rat` distance is 1.
 Several algorithms approach this problem in different ways:

 - Hamming distance
 - Levenshtein distance